 Cremation will be accorded as requested by Joyce.
 A celebration of Joyce’s life will be held at a later date to be announced.
 Burial of her ashes will be in Pleasant View Cemetery, Tiverton, Rhode Island, also at a later date to be announced.
 In lieu of flowers, memorials may be made to the Alzheimer’s Foundation of America, and Agrace Hospice of Fitchburg.
 Hinchliff-Pearson-West Funeral Directors and Cremation Services Galesburg Chapel is handling arrangements for the family.
 Online condolences may be made at www.h-p-w.com.

-To send flowers to Mrs. Joyce Arlene (Manchester) Carr's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mrs. Joyce Arlene (Manchester) Carr, please visit our floral store.

 Alzheimers Foundation of America